Counting bare curves: Introduction

 Our previous work \cite{ghost} contains the necessary analysis locally on the moduli of maps.
 Our task here is to patch it together.
 We work in the Hofer-Wysocki-Zehnder polyfold setting, which we review in Section \ref{sec:polyfoldforopencurves}.
 The main result of the paper is the following:

 \begin{theorem} Let $X$ be a Calabi-Yau 3-fold, and $L \subset X$ a (possibly empty) Lagrangian submanifold of Maslov index zero.
 Fix a class $d \in H_2(X, L)$, and choose some integer $\chi_{\min}$.
-We write $\mathbf{Z}$ for the \cite{HWZ-GW} configuration space of maps realizing class $d$ with possibly disconnected domain of formal Euler characteristic $\ge \chi_{\min}$ and $\mathbf{W}$ for the bundle of formal complex anti-linear differentials over $\mathbf{Z}$ .
+We write $\mathbf{Z}$ for the configuration space of maps realizing class $d$ with possibly disconnected domain of formal Euler characteristic $\ge \chi_{\min}$, see Section \ref{sec:stablemapmoduli} and $\mathbf{W}$ for the bundle of formal complex anti-linear differentials over $\mathbf{Z}$, see Section \ref{sec:formaldiff}.

 Then there is a (weighed multi-)section $\lambda$ of $\mathbf{W} \to \mathbf{Z}$ with the following properties.
 For any stable map $(u,S)$, $\lambda(u)$ vanishes on any irreducible component of $S$ with zero symplectic area and there is a neighborhood $N(L)$ of $L\subset X$ such that $\lambda(u)$ vanishes at any point mapping to $N(L)$.
 All bare solutions to $\bar \partial_J u = \lambda(u)$ are 0-generic and transversely cut out, and the locus of bare solutions is compact.